junxit/us-congress-bills-115/metadata.md

 - 2017-03-20 — Placed on the Union Calendar, Calendar No. 28.
 - 2017-03-20 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-48.
 - 2017-03-20 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-48.
+- 2017-03-22 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Donovan objected to the Yea - Nay vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2017-03-22 — Considered under suspension of the rules. (consideration: CR H2307-2308)
+- 2017-03-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1365.
+- 2017-03-22 — Mr. Donovan moved to suspend the rules and pass the bill, as amended.
+- 2017-03-24 — Considered as unfinished business. (consideration: CR H2392)
+- 2017-03-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 424 - 0 (Roll no. 193). (text: CR H2307)
+- 2017-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 424 - 0 (Roll no. 193).(text: CR H2307)